Entrepreneur: Raquel Kelley

 - Check the domain: Before Raquel went full force into her idea of Momgul (a riff on mogul), she made sure to acquire the web domain.

 - Make the ask: Raquel sent an unsolicited LinkedIn message seeking sponsorship to a Quicken executive.
-She got the detail before the first podcast episode aired.
+She got the deal before the first podcast episode aired.

 - Always think revenue: You need to dedicate time (or work with someone) who hunts down potential revenue streams.